Image of JISCMail logo w/ link to homepage

 GIS-JOBS

-This is a public list to which anyone can subscribe and contribute by posting messages about job vacancies in GIS related fields.
+This is a free public list to which anyone can subscribe and contribute by posting messages about job vacancies in GIS related fields.
 Very short messages from those seeking jobs are acceptable.

 GIS-UK